shreyamkela/leetcode/README.md

 # LeetCode_Practice

 Practicing programming questions present on LeetCode

-Note - LeetCode does not show the driver funtion in the code check.
+Note - LeetCode does not show the driver funtion on the console.
 We have to build our own driver when testing in IDE.